 The Golden Plains Wind Farm Community Benefit Fund has been established to provide financial sponsorship support for a range of community-based initiatives, projects and events that benefit local communities.
 The Fund is open to a range of community purposes and needs including health and social welfare, safety, environmental, educational, youth projects, sport and recreation, culture, the arts and economic development.

 Applications for the Community Benefit Fund are open until Monday 15 November 2021.
 A total funding pool of $10,000 is available.

 Supporting our community

-Financial Incentive Program for Neighbours
+Financial Incentive Program

 All neighbours that own a property with their primary residence on that property and where that primary residence is located outside the Rokewood township, and within 2km of a constructed wind turbine will be provided with an annual financial incentive based on level of impact.

 Residents at dwellings with a view to wind turbines, within 5 kilometres of a Golden Plains Wind Farm wind turbine will be invited to participate in a landscaping program.
 This will provide for landscaping to reduce the visual impact of the turbines.
 Residents will be provided with further detail closer to construction and can choose whether they opt into the program, via an expression of interest form.
 After expressions of interest are received, a landscape and visual assessment will be undertaken at each property, to determine eligibility and appropriate measure/s.

 The wind farm will provide significant annual income across 39 host landowners for the life of the wind farm.
 This economic boost to farmers enables them to secure supplementary income annually, for decades, through lease arrangements with the wind farm.
 This income provides a stable addition to farming income and helps to counteract swings in commodity prices and ‘drought-proof’ farms.